-Candidates in the CIA program agree to accept the conditions of the program, including eligibility requirements, exam confidentiality, Code of Ethics, and Continuing Professional Education (CPE), along with other conditions enacted by The IIA’s Professional Certification Board (PCB).
+Candidates in the CIA USA program agree to accept the conditions of the program, including eligibility requirements, exam confidentiality, Code of Ethics, and Continuing Professional Education (CPE), along with other conditions enacted by The IIA’s Professional Certification Board (PCB).

-CIA candidates must hold a 4-year post-secondary degree (or higher) or its educational equivalent from an accredited university.
+CIA USA candidates must hold a 4-year post-secondary degree (or higher) or its educational equivalent from an accredited university.

-The Global Board of Directors has approved an alternate path to eligibility for the CIA for those candidates who do not possess a Bachelor’s degree from an accredited university.
+The Global Board of Directors has approved an alternate path to eligibility for the CIA USA for those candidates who do not possess a Bachelor’s degree from an accredited university.

 Two years post-secondary education and five years verified experience in internal audit or its equivalent, OR